-Loss prevention technology, especially analytics, has evolved exponentially over the past few decades.
+New retail technology has evolved exponentially over the past few decades, especially when it comes to analytics.
 Originally, descriptive analytics was the primary investigative tool used across our industry.
 These solutions provided only a snapshot of information about past events, often in the form of reports.
-When the reports were opened, they still required a level of interpretation to determine what—if anything, should be done.
+When the reports were opened, they still required a level of interpretation to determine what—if anything—should be done.
 The reports did not help to determine the root cause or identify how to solve the finding.

 Diagnostic analytics came about to answer the “why” for analysts and investigators, using ideas like data mining and data discovery to find correlations in events.
 From diagnostic, both predictive and prescriptive analytics were born.